New-College-MCR/mcr-website/content/team/16-environmental.md

 ---
-title: "Belle Rockett (she/her)"
+title: "Victor Bordereau"
 date: 2018-11-19T10:47:58+10:00
 draft: false
-image: "images/team/AR.jpg"
+image: "images/team/VB.jpg"
 jobtitle: "Environmental Rep"
-linkedinurl: annabel.rockett@new.ox.ac.uk
+linkedinurl: victor.bordereau@new.ox.ac.uk
 promoted: true
 weight: 16
 ---

-Belle is reading for the DPhil in Classical Languages and Literature, specialising in the philosophy of ancient music theory.
-Born and raised in Shropshire, she previously studied in Edinburgh and Cambridge.
-When she’s not contemplating how to climb out of Plato’s Cave, you’ll find her rowing, reading terrible romance novels, and trying to pet every dog she sees.
+Hi, I'm Victor and I'm studying for the diploma in legal studies.
+I come from France, and I studied law in Paris for three years.
+I’m pleased to be the environmental representative this year.
+Proud of my Burgundian roots.
+Old books and clarinet enthusiast.